thefakequake/pypartpicker/README.md

 Due to [pyppeteer](https://github.com/pyppeteer/pyppeteer) your first use of the library may install a chromium browser for JS rendering.

 This is only done once.
+If you would like to disable this feature entirely, use the `no_js=True` option in the Client constructor.

 # Examples